 Weather in Mykonos in May

 Average temperatures in Mykonos in May are very pleasant.
 You can typically expect it to range from 18℃ to 22℃.
 This is in comparison to the summer average of 25℃ and highs of 29℃.
 Days are steadily getting longer.
 Not only that, the evenings are pleasant enough to wander around with light clothing.
 Summer is well on the way.
 Beaches are gearing up and getting ready for the season yet far from being overcrowded.
 Sunscreen is always recommended even as early as May, with ample opportunity to sunbathe, with an average of 12 hours of sunshine a day.
 The sea temperature is a few degrees cooler in May and certainly noticeably crisp.
 This doesn’t stop me from swimming but it might for some.

 Rain and wind

 The glorious Greek summer is nearing and as expected the days are mainly bright and clear.
 So much so that you would only expect 3 days of rainfall on the island in the month of May.
-May and September are similar when it comes to fine weather, storm clouds certainly not the norm during these months.
+All in all, one of the best times to visit Greece in general, not just it’s liveliest island.